ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 Where do neural networks fit in?
 Neural networks are the agent that learns to map state-action pairs to rewards.
 Like all neural networks, they use coefficients to approximate the function relating inputs to outputs, and their learning consists to finding the right coefficients, or weights, by iteratively adjusting those weights along gradients that promise less error.

+In many scenarios, the state space is significantly complex and multi-dimensional to where neural networks are increasingly used to predict the best action, which is where deep reinforcement learning and GPU acceleration comes into play.
+With deep reinforcement learning, the agents are typically processing 2D imagery using convolutional neural networks (CNNs), processing inputs that are an order of magnitude more complex than low-dimensional RL, and have the ability to learn "from vision" with the end-to-end network (referred to as "pixels-to-actions").

-This project was entirely resolved using Udacity's workspace and the pytorch framework with [openAI gym environment](https://blog.openai.com/openai-gym-beta/).
+This project was entirely resolved using Udacity's workspace and the pytorch framework with [openAI gym environment](https://blog.openai.com/openai-gym-beta/) to verify that the deep reinforcement learning algorithms are indeed learning.

  * The robotic arm with a gripper attached to it.
  * A camera sensor, to capture images to feed into the DQN.